Distributionally Robust Batch Contextual Bandits: Introduction

 \section{Introduction}

-As a result of a digitalized economy, the past decade has witnessed an explosion of user-specific data across a variety of application domains: electronic medical data in health care, marketing data in product recommendation and customer purchase/selection data in digital advertising \cite{bertsimas2007learning, LCLS2010, chapelle2014, bastani2015online, SBF2017}.
+As a result of the digitization of our economy, user-specific data has exploded across a variety of application domains: electronic medical data in health care, marketing data in product recommendation, and customer purchase/selection data in digital advertising (\cite{bertsimas2007learning, LCLS2010, chapelle2014, bastani2020online, SBF2017}).
 Such growing availability of user-specific data has ushered in an exciting era of personalized decision making, one that allows the decision maker(s) to personalize the service decisions based on each individual's distinct features.
-The key value added by personalized decision making is that heterogeneity across individuals, a ubiquitous phenomenon in these applications, can be intelligently exploited to achieve better outcomes - because best recommendation decisions vary across different individuals.
+As such, heterogeneity across individuals (i.e. best recommendation decisions vary across individuals) can be intelligently exploited to achieve better outcomes.